learn-co-curriculum/CSS-Flexbox-Positioning-Lab/README.md

-# CSS Flexbox Essentials Lab
+# CSS Flexbox Positioning Lab

 ## Problem Statement

 ## Objectives

-1. Use CSS to create a flex display container
+1. Use CSS to position and realign the examples provided

-#### Adding Flex Properties to a Container
+#### Align and Position Flex Elements